-Cycle 5 shows the transfer of the end of the packet started in Cycle 4, as indicated by the EoP in Segment 1.
-Another packet may start during the same clock cycle, as indicated by the SoP in segment 2.
-There is no idle segment between the EoP and SoP.
+Cycle 5 shows the transfer of the end of the packet started in Cycle 4, as indicated by the EOP in Segment 1.
+Another packet might start during the same clock cycle, as indicated by the SOP in segment 2.
+There is no idle segment between the EOP and SOP.